 Three important migratory routes for elephant transverse the area, following the coast and the Montepuez and Messalo river systems.

-The Quirimbas Archipelago, specially the Stone Town of Ibo Island, is evidence of cultural interaction and harmonization – a rich European-Arabian-Indian-African heritage to protect.
+The Quirimbas Archipelago, especially the Stone Town of Ibo Island, is evidence of cultural interaction and harmonization – a rich European-Arabian-Indian-African heritage to protect.